Pierre de Cossé, 12th Duke of Brissac

-Pierre de Cossé, 12th Duke of Brissac (13 March 1900 – 4 April 1993), was a French aristocrat and author who wrote historical memoirs.
-He held the French noble title of Duke of Brissac from 1944 to 1993.
+Pierre de Cossé, 12th Duke of Brissac (13 March 1900 – 4 April 1993), was a French nobleman and author who wrote historical memoirs.
+He held the French noble title of Duke of Brissac from 1944 until his death in 1993.
 His father-in-law was Eugène Schneider II, while Maurice Herzog was his son-in-law.

 Early life

 He was born in 1900 in Paris, France.
 His father, François de Cossé, was the 11th Duke of Brissac from 1883 to 1944.
 His mother was Mathilde de Crussol d'Uzès, younger daughter of the 12th Duke of Uzès and his wife, Anne de Rochechouart de Mortemart.

 Career

-He wrote historical memoirs, and four of his memoirs were about his family, the Dukes of Brissac.
-Moreover, he wrote the preface of Guide du protocole et des usages, a book on good manners written by Jacques Gandouin in 1979.
+He was the author of historical memoirs, and four of his memoirs were about his family, the Dukes of Brissac.
+In addition, he wrote the foreword to Guide du protocole et des usages, a book on good manners written by Jacques Gandouin in 1979.